Supporting students who are most at risk in falling behind in the digital age.

 Who supports digIT?

-We run the program and the ICT Summer Schools initiative (digIT) is an initiative of and funded by the Australian Government through the Department of Education and Training.
+We run the program and the ICT Summer Schools initiative (digIT) is an initiative of and funded by the Australian Government Department of Education.